CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 Coming in v0.6.0 (not currently live):
 - **Kickstarter** is guaranteed to repair drills on melee (50% chance in vanilla).
 - If you get the associated skill, all drills are guaranteed to be auto restarters (max 30% chance in vanilla).
-- **Drill Sawgeant** now also applies to computer hacks.
+- **Drill Sawgeant** also applies to computer hacks.
 - Stamina has been removed.
 - Remaining downs now persist between heists.
 You restore one between heists.
+- You come out of custody with no extra downs (all downs in vanilla).
-- Doctor bags only restore two downs (restore all downs in vanilla).
+- Doctor bags only restore one down (all downs in vanilla).
 - Lighter armours recover faster, while heavier armours take longer to recover:
   - **Two-Piece Suit:** 1s regen (affected by suppression).
   - **Lightweight Ballistic Vest:** 1.5s regen (affected by suppression).